Interplay between polarization and quantum correlations of confined polaritons: Linearly polarized drive

 Going beyond the Born approximation, we instead compare with the experimental results using the analytic polariton-polariton interactions in Eq.~\eqref{eq:interactions} which takes higher-order interaction processes into account~\cite{Bleu2020}.
-Using $m_{X,\text{GaAs}}=0.63m_0$ \cite{NAKWASKI19951}, and the experimental parameters, we obtain $U_1^{exp}\simeq 0.14\mu$eV from Eq.~\eqref{eq:alpha1}.
+Using $m_{X,\text{GaAs}}=0.63m_0$ \cite{NAKWASKI19951} (with $m_0$ the free electron mass), and the experimental parameters, we obtain $U_1^{exp}\simeq 0.14\mu$eV from Eq.~\eqref{eq:alpha1}.
 This is clearly much too small to explain the experimental result of $(U_1+U_2)^{exp}\simeq 6 \mu \text{eV}$.
 Instead, the experiment suggests that the singlet interaction is much larger than the triplet one, $U_2^{exp}\simeq42 \times U_1^{exp}$.
 While this is not predicted within the Born approximation~\cite{tassone1999exciton}, it is consistent with our Eq.~\eqref{eq:alpha2}.
 Indeed, within logarithmic accuracy, one can use the ratio $U_2/U_1$ to estimate the associated biexciton binding energy as $\epsilon_{B}^{XX}=2|E_L-E_X|\left(\frac{\epsilon_{B}^{X}}{2|E_L-E_X|}\right)^{1/42}\simeq 2.94$meV, which is a reasonable value for biexcitons in InGaAs quantum wells \cite{takemura2014polaritonic,Borri1999}.

+\new{ The potentially crucial role played by polarization-dependent interactions in the measured antibunching~\cite{delteil2019} calls for additional polarization resolved experiments.
+A natural extension of the recent measurements would be to add a circular polarizer between the cavity output and the Hanbury Brown-Twiss setup, thus allowing access to $g_{\sigma\sigma}^{(2)}$.
+When the drive is linearly polarized, the relations given in Eq.~\eqref{eq:g2sym} imply that such a measurement, combined with one of $g_{tot}^{(2)}$, is sufficient to deduce $g^{(2)}_{\up\dn}$.
+We also note that a measurement of the cross-linear polarization population [Eq.~\eqref{eq:ny}] can be used to unveil the difference between $U_1$ and $U_2$.
+Thus, a direct test of our predictions seems within reach.

-The above discussion suggests that the two recent experiments have probed a regime close to the polariton Feshbach resonance where $U_2$ is expected to diverge.
+Our findings} suggest that the two recent experiments have probed a regime close to the polariton Feshbach resonance where $U_2$ is expected to diverge.
 In the vicinity of the resonance, the effective nonlinearity between cross-circularly polarized polaritons can vary extremely quickly as a function of the polariton energy~\cite{Bleu2020,Woutersresonant2007} and the assumption of a constant $U_2$ is not accurate.
 In the following section, we therefore focus on this interesting regime.